puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/device-discovery/readme.md

 The snippet contains two additional parameters.

 -   **initial-pool-size** of the thread pool that is used by the executor.
--   **"max-pool-size"** specifies to the size of the executor that will be used.
+-   **"max-pool-size"** specifies the size of the executor that is used.
 If the amount of addresses in the request is high, consider raising the value.
 -   **kepalive-time** specifies the time (in seconds) before the execution of a specified task is timed out.